cran/clinDR/inst/shiny/clindr_Shiny_application_documentation.md

 Further information can be found in {clinDR} documentation.

-In particular, users should read the documentation for `emaxsim`, `emaxsimB` and `prior.control` carefully to understand how to specify parameters and priors for the Emax model parameters.
-These are provided in tabs within the application for convenience.
+In particular, users should read the documentation for `emaxsim`, `emaxsimB` and `emaxPrior.control` carefully to understand how to specify parameters and priors for the Emax model parameters.
+These are provided in tabs within the shiny app for convenience.

 ### {clinDR} Shiny app